-While there’s no denying that owning a rental property can be a great way to generate passive income, not all property investments are equally profitable – and not all property owners are equally dependable.
+While there’s no denying that owning a rental property can be a great way to generate passive income, not all property investments are equally profitable – and not all property owners are similarly dependable.

 When acting as a landlord for the first time, many people believe that the job entails nothing more than sitting back and allowing rent checks to roll in.
 Needless to say, this approach to property ownership is not going to endear you to tenants.